-These are made by a steam distillation of the plant, which removes its oil-based chemicals into a very concentrated liquid.
+Essential oils are made by a steam distillation of the plant, which removes its oil-based chemicals into a very concentrated liquid.

 The pros: They are very potent, and you can see benefits with just a few drops.

 The cons: Because they are so strong, essential oils can be toxic to mucus membranes – another reason to use them in very small amounts.
-They are not supposed to be ingested for the same reason.

 4. Liposomal blends